Renormalisation Group approach to General Relativity

 \subsection{Acknowledgments}

-The authors acknowledge financial support from the CSIS grant I+D-2022-22520220100174UD.
-A.C. also acknowledges financial support from ANII-SNI-2023-1-1013433.
-F.G. acknowledges support from the Comisión Académica de Posgrados (CAP), Universidad de la República (Uruguay), through a Master's fellowship, and gratefully acknowledges the hospitality and support of the Ca’ Foscari University of Venice during a research internship.
+The authors acknowledge financial support from the CSIC grant I+D-2022-22520220100174UD.
+K.F. also acknowledges financial support from ANII-SNI-2022-1-1012554.
+F.G. acknowledges support from the Comisión Académica de Posgrados (CAP), Universidad de la República (Uruguay), through a Master's fellowship, and gratefully acknowledges the hospitality and support of the Ca’ Foscari University of Venice during a research internship. \\

 \onecolumngrid